easyapi-web/easyapi-web.github.io/docs/setting/local-file-config.md

 | .yapi.config | property | yapi |
 | .yapi.yml/.yapi.yaml | yml | yapi |

-- You can use `properties.additional` in the configuration file to load additional configuration files:
+- You can use the `properties.additional` field in the configuration file to load additional configuration files:
 ```properties
 properties.additional=$additional_properties_file_path$
 ```